Central nervous system germinoma

 - may have areas of haemorrhage (low signal)

-- have a predilection to invade adjacent brain (oedema)
+- have a predilection for invading adjacent brain (oedema)

 Treatment and prognosis

-The mainstay of treatment is with radiotherapy which offers a 79 - 90% long term cure rate 10.
+The mainstay of treatment is with radiotherapy which offers ~85% (range 79-90%) long-term cure rate 10.
 Leptomeningeal seeding or spillage during surgery are thought to be poor prognostic factors.
-Imaging of the entire neuraxis is therefore recommended prior to irradiation.
+Imaging of the entire neuraxis is therefore recommended before irradiation.

 - 1. Moon WK, Chang KH, Han MH et-al. Intracranial germinomas: correlation of imaging findings with tumor response to radiation therapy.
 AJR Am J Roentgenol.
 1999;172 (3): 713-6.
 AJR Am J Roentgenol (abstract) - Pubmed citation